kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - Mike Wenham was my boss at my first ever programming job with British Telecom in 2010 in High Wycombe.
 - It had been my sole ambition to be a software engineer and build systems and services to help make the world a better place.
-- I had found it very hard to get a break into software development, even with a PhD, so I had done professional Java certifications in India in 2010, the same time I "bumped into" [Jitendra Das](../../early-years/2010.md#why-i-decided-to-be-celibate-for-the-rest-of-my-life).
+- I had found it very hard to get a break into software development, even with a PhD in computer science, so I had done professional Java certifications in India in 2010, the same time I "bumped into" [Jitendra Das](../../early-years/2010.md#why-i-decided-to-be-celibate-for-the-rest-of-my-life).
 - When I returned to the UK, I got a job pretty much immediately.
 - Mike told me that my tech interview test had been the best anyone had ever done on it, and he also liked me so gave me the job.
 - We got on.
 - However, Mike was a woman-hating psychopath and had already terrorized the one other woman at work so badly, she walked out about five months after I started.
-- In our totally chaotic code base, I'd often come across pieces of beautifully clear code.
-Mindy had always authored those.
+- In our totally chaotic codebase, I'd often come across pieces of beautifully crafted, clear code.
+Mindy was always the author of them.
 - The whole team sang *ding dong the witch is dead* the day after she walked out.
 - Another man walked out the following day in support of her.
 - I told Mike about my view on her code.
 He told me they had helped her with everything she did.
 I did not believe him.